neliaterrazas/freelance-project/README.md

 ### Roadmap

-At this moment, I am working on building the actual site and to have it respond to media queries as planned out in wireframes.
+I would like to continue building out the amenities and how to join pages for all versions, as all of my 4 remaining hours was spent on styling and building out the index page as planned out on my wireframe.
+The amenities page is where I plan to use grid to my full advantage, especially with media queries, to integrate all the icons I made on Sketch.

 ### License